dbos-inc/dbos-demo-apps/bank/README.md

 npm start
 ```

+### Monitoring and Debugging

+DBOS Cloud comes with a [monitoring dashboard](https://docs.dbos.dev/cloud-tutorials/monitoring-dashboard) automatically.
+To find the URL for your dashboard, execute `npx dbos-cloud dashboard url`.
+The dashboard includes execution traces and the ability to run workflows under the [Time Travel Debugger](https://docs.dbos.dev/cloud-tutorials/timetravel-debugging).

 ## Further Reading
 To get started with DBOS Transact, check out the [quickstart](https://docs.dbos.dev/getting-started/quickstart) and [docs](https://docs.dbos.dev/).

-DBOS [concepts](https://docs.dbos.dev/explanations/core-concepts) are their execution guarantees covered in depth in the [workflow tutorial](https://docs.dbos.dev/tutorials/workflow-tutorial).
+DBOS [concepts](https://docs.dbos.dev/explanations/core-concepts) and their execution guarantees covered in depth in the [workflow tutorial](https://docs.dbos.dev/tutorials/workflow-tutorial).

 For a quick introduction to [DBOS Cloud](https://www.dbos.dev/dbos-cloud), see [the tutorials](https://docs.dbos.dev/category/dbos-cloud-tutorials).
-Of particular interest is [Time Travel Debugging](https://docs.dbos.dev/cloud-tutorials/timetravel-debugging), which allows you to replay past workflows in the debugger.
-TODO: Dashboard!
+Of particular interest is the [DBOS Cloud Monitoring Dashboard](https://docs.dbos.dev/cloud-tutorials/monitoring-dashboard) and [Time Travel Debugging](https://docs.dbos.dev/cloud-tutorials/timetravel-debugging), which allows you to replay past workflows in the debugger.

 For more information on [Prisma](https://www.prisma.io) as an ORM in DBOS, see [Using Prisma](https://docs.dbos.dev/tutorials/using-prisma).